+Shift characters vertically

-То Do the following Shift characters horizontally Type a value in the Horizontal character offset box.
-Shift characters vertically Type a value in the Vertical character offset box.
+Type a value in the Vertical character offset box.

+Type a value in the Horizontal character offset box.

 Positive horizontal values move the characters to the right; negative horizontal values move them to the left.
 Positive vertical values move the characters up; negative vertical values move the characters down.